mmiocic/ElSuper/README.md

       --finally go to the git directory, inside the angular project and run "ng serve -o" and you will see the project

-      --<I will include the build step when it is ready>
+      --{I will include the build step when it is ready}

   3. Startup Backend + Server

-      --<TBD which language and framework to use so will update later>
+      --{TBD which language and framework to use so will update later}